RibirX/Ribir/doc/framework.md

 ## Children Relationship

-In `Holiday`, normal render object not hold the children, but we can use layout widget to build a parent & children relationship.
+In `Ribir`, normal render object not hold the children, but we can use layout widget to build a parent & children relationship.

 ## avoid to rebuild widget ?